Talent Development Programme

 One aspect of our bid was to offer a new Talent Development Programme (TDP) that would build on over twenty years of success in delivering sports scholarships to elite student athletes.

-The TDP will work across the following three levels to provide support to students who are UK residents who choose to study at our Edinburgh Campus.
+The TDP will work to provide support to students who are UK residents who choose to study at our Edinburgh Campus.

-Support is available to athletes who are competing at Commonwealth, World and Olympic standard to balance their training and study.
-Individuals who meet this criteria will already be involved in a performance programme within the respective national governing body.
+Support is also available to athletes who are competing at Commonwealth, World and Olympic standard to balance their training and study.
+Individuals who meet this criteria will already be involved in a performance programme within their respective national governing body.

-Applications open from 15 January and will close on 31 March for entry into the September start of any academic year.
-Applications after this date may still be considered.
+Applications open from 11 February and will close on 31 May, for entry into the following September (Semester 1 of the academic year).

-Please note that due to the number of enquiries, responses will only be given to individuals who fall within the categories above.
+Please note that due to the number of enquiries, responses will only be given to individuals who fall within the entry criteria above.